rust-lang-ru/book/rustbook-ru/nostarch/chapter12.md

 `file_path`.
 The signature of `parse_config` now indicates that it returns a `Config` value.
-In the body of `parse_config`, where we used to return string slices that reference `String` values in `args`, we now define `Config` to contain owned `String` values.
+In the body of `parse_config`, where we used to return string slices that reference `String` values in `args`, we now define `Config` to contain owned `String` значения.
 The `args` variable in `main` is the owner of the argument values and is only letting the `parse_config` function borrow them, which means we’d violate Rust’s borrowing rules if `Config` tried to take ownership of the values in `args`.

-There are a number of ways we could manage the `String` data; the easiest, though somewhat inefficient, route is to call the `clone` method on the values.
+There are a number of ways we could manage the `String` data; the easiest, though somewhat inefficient, route is to call the `clone` method on the значения.
 This will make a full copy of the data for the `Config` instance to own, which takes more time and memory than storing a reference to the string data.
 However, cloning the data also makes our code very straightforward because we